ProwlEngine/Prowl.Echo/README.md

   - Multi-dimensional and jagged arrays
   - Support for custom serializable objects
   - 190+ tests to ensure the library remains stable and reliable!
+  - Less than 1k lines of executable code!

 - **Flexible Serialization Control**
   - Custom serialization through `ISerializable` interface